We anticipate merging the two companies early in the second quarter of 2019.

 While no decisions have been made yet, it is expected that all current office and operations centre locations will be maintained.
 There would, of course, likely be changes in the business functions carried out at specific locations.

-Decisions about leadership of the new company will take place later in the process.
+Decisions about leadership of the new company are currently underway.
 We know that an effective and clear leadership model is critical to the long-term success of a combined company.
 One of our goals for the early years is ensuring strong connectivity with our communities and including municipal representatives as part of a new Board of Directors structure.

 Questions Related to Rates and Other Costs